thesmith1/dl4cv_team50/README.md

 ### 30/01/2018: Paolo
 The single network model using ResNet50 reaches a top-5 validation accuracy of 46%, after ten epochs.
 However, the validation accuracy flattens out starting from second epoch on.
 Final results with InceptionNetV3 coming next.
 In the future a second FC layer and training of convolutional layers may be required.

+### 30/01/2018: Giorgio
+Increased the amount of data augmentation, including also random flips.
+Now the testing script works fine (including the top-5 accuracy).
+A single test run takes more or less 10 minutes.
+Right now the accuracy in testing for the core network is 67%, while for the branches given the core is 21%.
+Starting trainings with more data augmentation.
+Will follow another training of core network with 40 epochs, then more focused trainings of the branches networks.